Core¶

 After lifting, geodesic flow coherence is re-measured.
 An improvement indicates that the extra dimension captures hidden geometric structure.

-Source code in core/search.py
+Source code in core/analysis/dimension.py

 lift(data, target_algebra, fill=1.0)